jmgc/myhdl-numeric/doc/source/manual/conversion.rst

 ---------------

 The most important restriction regards object types.
 Only a limited amount of types can be converted.
-Python :class:`int` and :class:`long` objects are mapped to Verilog or VHDL integers.
+Python :class:`int` is mapped to Verilog or VHDL integers.
 All other supported types need to have a defined bit width.
 The supported types are the Python :class:`bool` type, the MyHDL :class:`intbv` type, and MyHDL enumeration types returned by function